Proposed roadmap beneficial to all stakeholders of Indian football, say I-League clubs | Goal.com

 The roadmap prepared by the I-League clubs proposes a unified top-division called the ‘Indian Football League’ which also includes the Indian Super League (ISL) teams.

-“Yesterday, we had a meeting here.
+“Yesterday (Tuesday), we had a meeting here.
 We drafted a document to point out our needs.
 In one line, we want a unified league which we refer to as 'Indian Football League'.
 No ISL, no I-League, only Indian Football League with 20 teams.
-That means, 10 teams of ISL and 10 teams of I-League, and a strong 16-team second division league.
-So, a total of 36 teams from all over India will be covered,” Mohun Bagan finance secretary Debashish Dutta said in Chennai.

-“Everybody will stand to gain.
-We have also stated a financial model in order to make it sustainable, not like ISL where losses are huge.
-In the end, we are supporting Indian football by investing money.”
+That

 The Mohun Bagan official also revealed that the draft for the roadmap will be sent to ISL clubs.